Ralph L. Brinster: Modifying genes in sperm

-Each of these four revolutionary contributions have launched entire fields of scientific inquiry.

-The fundamental and enormous importance of Ralph Brinster's breakthrough experiments underlying germline modification is exemplified by the realization that no level of description of the genetic code will enable an understanding of how it functions without the ability to experimentally modify the code and study the result in vivo.
-These experiments on germline modification in mammals today are based on the foundational work of Brinster, including the development of egg culture and egg manipulation strategies, demonstration that the blastocyst could be colonized by foreign stem cells, the ability of eggs to survive direct injection of RNA and DNA, and methods to modify spermatogonial stem cells.
-Ralph Brinster's contributions in this area are without equal, and he has often been referred to as the "father of transgenesis."

 Major scientific recognition

-In 2003, Brinster was awarded the Wolf Prize in Medicine and was cited for “development of procedures to manipulate mouse ova and embryos, which has enabled transgenesis and its applications in mice.
-The first scientist to microinject fertilized eggs (with RNA), Brinster was at the forefront of applying these methods to generate transgenic mice”.
+In 2003, Brinster was awarded the Wolf Prize in Medicine and was cited for "development of procedures to manipulate mouse ova and embryos, which has enabled transgenesis and its applications in mice.
+The first scientist to microinject fertilized eggs (with RNA), Brinster was at the forefront of applying these methods to generate transgenic mice".
 Importantly, the first transgenics of any species were made by direct injection of genes into mouse eggs, which has been the major method to generate transgenic animals since it was described.
 Moreover, the development of the CRISPR/Cas9 approach has now made direct egg injection the choice for germline modification in almost all circumstances and in all species.
 In 2006, Brinster received a Canada Gairdner Foundation International Award for pioneering discoveries in germline modification in mammals.
-In part the citation read, “his range of contributions is unmatched in the field”.
+In part the citation read, "his range of contributions is unmatched in the field".
 Most recently, Brinster was awarded the 2010 National Medal of Science, the highest accolade bestowed by the United States government on scientists and engineers, from President Barack Obama for his seminal contributions to germline genetic modification.
 Since the award was established in 1962, Brinster was the first veterinarian in the United States and the eighth scientist from the University of Pennsylvania to win the National Medal of Science.